lugamii/praxi-workspace/README.md

 # praxi-workspace
-A workspace for Praxi, Zoot &amp; SpigotX
+A workspace for Praxi, Zoot, SpigotX &amp; FairFight

 # Compiling
 Just use 'mvn clean install' on the main folder :P